 To commemorate the end of the exhibition, The Lilley together with the voice area of the Department of Music will feature eight students singing famous Italian songs from Piranesi’s time at noon Sept.
 26.

 Piranesi himself was born in the Republic of Venice in 1720.
-He initially studied as an architect before moving to Rome, where he apprenticed under printmaker Guiseppe Vasi in 1740.
+He initially studied as an architect before moving to Rome, where he apprenticed under printmaker Giuseppe Vasi in 1740.
 Piranesi was fascinated by archaeology, though in his prints he did not always adhere to reality.

 “Some of the buildings he put into his prints no longer exist, or he made them more lavish or put in more greenery that’s not there,” said The Lilley’s exhibition coordinator Kelly Keefe.